Over the years, I've had the good fortune to play in a number

 Forgotten Space

-is formed around a core including myself
+was formed around a core including myself

 on vocals, bass and acoustic guitar, Don Musial on vocals,